 Welcome to the Anderson County Tennessee GenWeb site.

-Anderson County is located in East Tennessee, one of the states three “grand divisions”, and was formed in 1801, from parts of Knox and Grainger Counties.
-The county seat is Clinton.
+Anderson County is located in East Tennessee, one of the states three “grand divisions”, and was established November 6, 1801, from parts of Knox and Grainger Counties.
+The county is named after Tennessee Senator Joseph Anderson (1757-1837), U.S. senator, judge of the Superior Court of the Territory South of the River Ohio (later Tennessee) and U.S. comptroller of the treasury.